Meet the Judges

 Updated: January 2022

 Honorable Craig J. Bobay

 He has been married to his wife Nancy for over 40 years, and they have three adult children.
-He is an active member of his church, and worked on multiple church missions in Biloxi, Mississippi to help rebuild housing for victims of Hurricane Katrina.
-He presently is a member of the Board of Directors of ACRES Land Trust, a former member of the Board of Directors of the Fort Wayne Running Club and the St. Thomas More Society of Greater Fort Wayne, and he teaches in the Department of Public Policy at Indiana University at Fort Wayne.
-He has twice been named the outstanding Public Policy part time faculty member.
+He is an active member of his church, and worked on multiple church missions to help rebuild housing for victims of natural disasters.
+He is a member of the Board of Directors of the Friends of the Lincoln Collection, had been president of the St. Thomas More Society of Fort Wayne, was a member of the Board of Directors of ACRES Land Trust, is a former member of the Board of Directors of the Fort Wayne Running Club, and taught in the Department of Public Policy at Purdue University at Fort Wayne for ten years.
+He was twice named the outstanding Public Policy part time faculty member.

 Judge Bobay writes extensively and instructs frequently on various topics in the law.
 His work has been published in state and local bar journals and he has regularly taught continuing legal education courses for Indiana Judges and attorneys.
 Bobay’s favorite aspects of his job include encouraging litigants to cooperatively seek agreed resolutions of their disputes, encouraging civility among lawyers, and giving tours of the historic Allen County Courthouse.

 Honorable Jennifer L. DeGroote

 Judge Jennifer DeGroote has proudly served the people of Allen County in the Superior Court, Civil Division as a judicial officer since 1999.
 She currently serves as Allen Superior Court Chief Judge.